jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (i) it was acquired by the person after the end of that income year; or (ii) it was an item described in section EZ 22(3) (Base value and total deductions in section EE 56: before 1 April 1995).
 Base value
-(2) Base value is the item’s market value when the person starts to use it, or to have it available for use, for the purpose of deriving assessable income or carrying on a business for the purpose of deriving assessable income.
+(2) Base value is the item’s market value when the person starts to use it, or to have it available for use, for the purpose of deriving assessable income or carrying on a business for the purpose of deriving assessable income, reduced for an item that is an aircraft engine or aircraft by an amount referred to in section EZ 23BA(2) (Aircraft acquired before 2017–18 income year: adjusted tax value, base value, reduced; total deductions increased) for the item.

 ### EE 59 Base value in section EE 56 when property is petroleum-related depreciable property
 When this section applies